An interpolation of Bradley's sum formula: Introduction

 \begin{thm}[{Sum formula for qMZV; Bradley \cite{Dav}}] For integers $k$ and $r$ with $1\le r\le k-1$, set

 Then we have

-\end{thm} Among the fundamental relations for multiple zeta values (MZV, for short), the sum formula stands out as one of the most basic.
+\end{thm} Among the fundamental relations for multiple zeta values (hereafter MZVs), the sum formula stands out as one of the most basic.
 Hirose--Murahara--Onozuka \cite{HMO} obtained the following theorem through complex analytic interpolation of this formula. \begin{thm}[{Sum formula for MZF; Hirose--Murahara--Onozuka \cite[Theorem 1.2]{HMO}}] For $s\in\mathbb{C}$ with $\Re(s)>1$ and $s\not=2$ we have